aroberge/friendly-traceback-docs/docs/source/tracebacks_en_3.8.rst

     Python exception:
-        NameError: name 'c' is not defined
+        NameError: name 'cost' is not defined

     A NameError exception indicates that a variable or function name is not known to Python.